sbartek/unity_navigation_with_deep_q_network/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+2. Place the file in the repository, and unzip it.
+You also need to install [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md).

-### Instructions

-We begin by importing some necessary packages.
-If the code cell below returns an error, please revisit the project instructions to double-check that you have installed [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md) and [NumPy](http://www.numpy.org/).

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+3. Run the notebook `Navigation-Random-Agent.ipynb`.

+## Train the agent

+In order to train the model run `Navigation-Training.ipynb`.
+The model is located in `model.py` and the agent in `dqn_agent.py`.

+## Watch trained agant

+By running `Navigation-Trained-Agent.ipynb` you can watch how trained agent is playing.

 ### (Optional) Challenge: Learning from Pixels